MasDeny/sass-project/README.md

 # sass-project

-Build Sass project with Next.js, tRpc, tailwind and prisma.
+Build Sass project with Next.js, tRPC, tailwind and prisma.
 And learn some CI/CD on github

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).